 In 2023, we entered into a Judgment Preservation Insurance policy in connection with our \$2.036 billion judgment against Pegasystems.
 See Note 12 to the consolidated financial statements for additional details.
 The total cost of the policy was \$57.3 million, which we paid with operating cash on hand.
-In addition, in February 2024 our Board of Directors authorized a share repurchase program, under which we repurchased approximately \$50.0 million worth of our common stock during the first quarter of 2024.
+In addition, in February 2024 our Board of Directors authorized a share repurchase program, under which we repurchased approximately 1.3 million shares of our common stock for approximately 50.0 million during the first quarter of 2024.